MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-power-app-configure.md

 > [!Note]
-> If you have configured multiple views for the mobile application, it is recommended you the new fields into each view which can be accessed from the mobile app.
+> If you have configured multiple views for the mobile app, it is recommended you include the new fields into each view that can be accessed from the mobile app.

 ## Edit views